On the Acceleration of Deep Learning Model Parallelism with Staleness: Diversely Stale Parameters

 \section{Diversely Stale Parameters}

-In this section, we propose a novel training method named Diversely Stale Parameters.
-We will describe how to apply DSP to training neural networks in parallel via layer-wise staleness and how to compute the DSP gradient.
+In this section, we propose a novel training method named Diversely Stale Parameters (Figure \ref{dsp 4 2 0}).
+We first define layer-wise staleness and related notations in Section \ref{Layer-Wise Staleness}, then the motivation and formulation of DSP gradient in Section \ref{DSP Gradient}, finally the practical implementation using queues for pipelined batch input in Section \ref{dsp for parallel training}.

-\subsection{Layer-wise Staleness}
+\subsection{Layer-Wise Staleness}

-We preset each block's Layer-wise Staleness to a different value to break the synchronization barrier of backpropagation.
-In order to represent the Layer-wise Staleness explicitly, we mark the parameters with a timestamp during the two-phase forward and backward training procedure.